ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

 	- Normalization: Finally, the pixel values are normalized to the range [0, 1] by subtracting the minimum value and dividing by the range (maximum value - minimum value).
 This ensures that the pixel values are standardized and suitable for processing or display, at the end it multiply to  255 for visibility.

 <h2>Data retrieval technique as input:</h2>
-Given the persistently large number of frames and the variability in their quantity within each scan, we've developed an initial strategy to address this.
-We'll extract a subset of frames from each scan, focusing on the abdominal region.
-Specifically, we'll select four frames from the middle section of each scan using a predetermined threshold.
+Given the persistently large number of frames and the variability in their quantity within each scan, I've developed an initial strategy to address this.
+I'll extract a subset of frames from each scan, focusing on the abdominal region.
+Specifically, I'll select four frames from the middle section of each scan using a predetermined threshold.

 using the code below: